Riparo/nougat/docs/index.rst

 ..
-Nougat documentation master file, created by sphinx-quickstart on Tue Jun  5 00:44:07 2018.
+Nougat documentation master file, created by sphinx-quickstart on Wed Jun  6 23:16:23 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-欢迎阅读 Nougat 文档
+Welcome to Nougat's documentation!
 ==================================

 .. toctree::